 Who doesn’t want a little light in their lives?
 I know I do, hence my painting of a Yoga mat meditation, which was donated to a great charity for cancer patients and their families, called InspireHealth.
 While the original is no longer available, it is available to download and PRINT.
 Check it out in the Shop.

-The original painting was done for an art sale in summer 2018 in support of the cancer care support charity InspireHealth.
+The original painting was offered up in summer 2018 in support of the cancer care charity InspireHealth.

-Yoga mat meditation in its original form (below) was inspired by the dedicated work many people do to support their best health or recover from a life-changing illness.
+Yoga Mat Meditation was inspired by the dedicated work many people do to support their best health or recover from a life-changing illness.
 This is what InspireHealth supports with its resources, counselling, courses, classes, and other forms of support for people suffering from cancer, in hopes of recovery.
 All of these are free to members of this charity, funding coming entirely from charitable donations.

 Yoga is one of the practices available through InspireHealth.
 Because of this, and because most people nowadays have some familiarity or experience with this meditative practice of balancing mind and body, I decided to depict the sense of light, peace, rootedness, and wellness that yoga can support in people.
 Art is one way that I express appreciation and support for others.
 This is the heart of this painting.